tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 prettier front-end to the rest of the Tahoe web-API.

-Safety and security issues -- names vs. URIs
+Safety and Security Issues -- Names vs. URIs
 ============================================

 Summary: use explicit file- and dir- caps whenever possible, to reduce the